Vehicle Theft per Capita in New Haven

 Download CSV

-A crime occurs on average every 21 minutes in the New Haven area.
+A vehicle theft occurs on average every 4.3 hours in the New Haven area.
+Your home is 300% more likely to be robbed with no home security system.
 Want to protect your home?

 Home Security Companies in New Haven, CT